- Online Training

 If the ankle has poor dorsiflexion this becomes an issue as it prevents the tibia from being able to move forward.
 Think angles here: what is the angle we are always looking for in acceleration?
 45 degrees.
 It does not matter if it’s linear or lateral acceleration a 45-degree shin angle is something athletes need to achieve.
 When ankles can’t get to this angle something has to occur in order to generate power.
 Typically we will see the foot pronate to allow forward movement, but this forces the tibia to internally rotate.
 As we move up the chain this internal rotation of the tibia leads to internal rotation of the femur/hip, which leads to hip adduction which is our mechanism of injury.

 Once an athlete displays these ankle mechanics, coaches should realize that it's not just a strength issue but a neurological issue as this valgus movement pattern has been ingrained into the athlete's movement.
 We are going to need to teach them how to move and engrain some new patterns.
 Nobody taught them how to run and jump, hence, their body did what was easiest and not what was best in terms of injury prevention.
-One of the main goals of ACL prevention is to ensure that proper neuromuscular and biomechanical patterns are ingrained into our athletes.
+One of the main goals when preventing ACL tears is to ensure that proper neuromuscular and biomechanical patterns are ingrained into our athletes.

 Faulty mechanics can happen for several different reasons from poor trunk position, unequal limb loading, and lack of strength/control/proprioception to avoid the valgus position.
 We see this even more so when athletes are fatigued.
 I don’t necessarily mean the end of the game fatigued; I’m talking accumulation of stressors.
 Stress is stress from practice, games, family, school, relationships, etc. which all take a toll on the body.
 Most ACLs occur early in a game when your athlete produces the most force.